 The drive to Whistler will take about 1 hr and 52 min without stops.
 Take your time driving this beautiful but winding highway.
 It is one of the most scenic drives in North America.
 Enjoy the views along the way but keep your eyes on the road.
 Only pull off at designated spots when it is safe.

 If you are planning a trip to explore some of the most incredible spots in BC, don’t miss our suggestions for experiences to last a lifetime below.
+Please leave any comments, questions or suggestions below and remember to subscribe so you will see the next update.
+Get the latest travel tips and learn about destinations from near and far.

 – Road Trip – Top things to do driving from Victoria to Pacific Rim National Park